 Plan Membership.
-Membership in the State Board Supplemental Retirement Plan consisted of the following as of June 30, 2018, the most recent actuarial valuation date:
+Membership in the State Board Supplemental Retirement Plan consisted of the following as of June 30, 2020, the most recent actuarial valuation date:

 Number of Participating Members

 Inactive Members or Inactive Members

 Beneficiaries Entitled to But Not

 Currently Receiving Yet Receiving Active Total

 Plan Benefits Benefits Members Members

-SBRP 14 10 92 116
+SBRP 18 5 86 109

+Net Pension Liability/(Asset).

-Change in Total Pension Liability.
-The following table presents the change in total pension liability of the State Board Supplemental Retirement Plan at June 30, 2020:
+The following table presents the change in net pension liability/(asset) of the State Board Supplemental Retirement Plan as of June 30, 2021: